medialab/hyphe-traph/fosdem2018/index.md

 ## Structure's requirements

-* Add tens of millions of LRUs.
+* Add tens of millions of LRUs
-* Add hundreds of millions of links.
+* Add hundreds of millions of links
-* Edit webentities' boundaries without re-indexing.
+* Edit web entity boundaries (move the flags) without re-indexing
-* Get all the pages of a webentity.
+* Get all the pages of a web entity
-* Get the webentities' graph sitting on top of the pages' one.
+* Get the web entity graph sitting on top of the pages' one

 ===